ReevesA1/ansible-bootstrap/README1.md

 (New-Object -TypeName System.Net.WebClient).DownloadFile($url, $file) powershell.exe -ExecutionPolicy ByPass -File $file -Verbose
 ```
+- Will need to run it twice CLOSE AND RELAUNCH POWERSHELL MANUALY then run code block again
+	- First time its install choco then the second time it will install cygwin (i need to find a way to .source powershell to avoid this)
-- get the second script I need to run in cygwin
+- then get the second script I need to run in cygwin
 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 $url = "https://raw.githubusercontent.com/ReevesA1/ansible-bootstrap/main/Windows/2-run-in-cygwin.sh"